Alonso-del-Arte/testing-framework/UserManual.md

 superficial (e.g., the preference for two spaces instead of four for the indentation interval).

-A consequence of semicolon inference (finish writing) operators
+A consequence of semicolon inference (FINISH WRITING) operators